-Ok, I kind of gave it away there, huh.
-There are so many titles I could’ve given this post like “how to clean old furniture” or “how to sand vintage wood” or “a guide for husbands: how to deal with a thrift-crazed wife”.
-Hehe.
+Ok, I kind of gave it away there, huh?
+There are so many titles I could’ve given this post like, “How To Clean Old Furniture” or, “How To Sand Vintage Wood.”
+Or even, “A Guide For Husbands: How To Deal With A Thrift-Crazed Wife,” hehe.
 But those just didn’t convey my excitement and delight!

-Luckily we were there within five minutes.
-The sweet-looking teenager working the counter probably thought I was crazy when I burst in and said between gasps “Workbench?!”
+Luckily we were there within five minutes. 🙂 The sweet-looking teenager working the counter probably thought I was crazy when I burst in and said between gasps, “Workbench?!”
 She directed me to the back of the store.
-There it was.

 Scott wasn’t as sure, but he was willing.
 We paid for it and made arrangements to pick it up later in the week.
 On our way out, I remembered to take measurements so I could start planning on where to put the new star of our house.
 I believed in that bench.

-We were both totally smitten with the awesome vintage clamp so we kept that on.
+We’re both totally smitten with the awesome vintage clamp, so we are keeping that on.

-Then again, just to be sure.
+Next, just to be sure, we sanded the workbench even more.
 Just keep on sanding, even when it feels like your arms are falling off. 🙂

 I was set on spray-painting the metal legs.
 The top and bottom were too beautiful and rustic for that ugly tan color.
 Luckily I had a can of matte black spray paint from Rust-Oleum handy and decided to use that for the table legs.

 Then the REAL problem began.
 Spider webs were nothing compared to the planning, time, and effort it took us to figure out how to protect all the wood pieces from spray paint.